elixir-lsp/vscode-elixir-ls/README.md

 }
 ```

 The default launch config can be customized by providing a project launch configuration named `mix test`.
-If found, this launch config is used as default for running and debugging tests.
+If found, this launch config is used as the default for running and debugging tests.

 Example: